Get started

 that ship

 Flagify started with a simple question: why are feature flag tools so complex?
-We set out to build something that developers actually want to use — fast to integrate, easy to understand, and reliable in production.
+We wanted one you could install over lunch, understand without a sales call, and rely on in production.

 The problem